sylumer/automators/Technology/tmux.md

 notetype: technology
 ---
 # Overview
-`tmux` is a powerful terminal multiplexer for Unix-like operating systems.
+`tmux` is a powerful terminal multiplexer for [[Unix]]-like operating systems.
 It allows multiple virtual terminal sessions to be accessed and controlled from a single terminal window.
 Many advanced terminal applications offer this type of functionality with actual sessions, but by virtualising them you can automate and utilise them independent of your terminal application - even across client platforms.

 With `tmux`, users can split their terminal window into multiple panes, each running its own command or application.
 This helps in multitasking and managing multiple tasks simultaneously.